Limit Models in Strictly Stable Abstract Elementary Classes: Background

 We refer the reader to \cite{Ba}, \cite{GV2}, \cite{gvv}, \cite{Va1}, and \cite{Va2} for definitions and notations of concepts such as Galois-stability, $\mu$-splitting, etc. We reproduce a few of the more specialized definitions and results here.

-$\mu$-superstability was isolated in \cite[Assumption 2.8]{gvv} by examining consequences of categoricity from \cite{sh394} and \cite{ShVi}, and the key idea is ``no long splitting chains.''
-We weaken this property by only forbidding long enough splitting chains.
+Grossberg, VanDieren, and Villaveces \cite[Assumption 2.8]{gvv} isolated a notion they call `$\mu$-superstability'\footnote{We do not use this here, but the definition of $\mu$-superstability strengthens Assumption \ref{assm} by requiring that $\kappa^*_\mu(\K)$ be $\omega$.} by examining consequences of categoricity from \cite{sh394} and \cite{ShVi}.
+The key feature in this assumption is that there are no infinite splitting chains (as forbidden in \cite[Theorem 2.2.1]{ShVi}).
+We weaken $\mu$-superstability by only forbidding long enough splitting chains.
 How long is `long enough' is measured by $\kappa^*_\mu(\K)$, which is a relative of \cite[Definition 4.3]{GV2} and universal local character \cite[Definition 3.5]{bgcoheir}.
-Following \cite{bgcoheir}, we add the * to this symbol to denote that the chain is required to have the property that $M_{i+1}$ is universal over $M_i$.
+Following \cite{bgcoheir}, we add the `*' to this symbol to denote that the chain is required to have the property that $M_{i+1}$ is universal over $M_i$.